-Make a small cut about halfway up the stem of your healthy monstera leaf, including the node/nub, which will turn into your aerial root.
+Make a small cut in your swiss cheese plant, about halfway up the stem of your healthy monstera leaf, including the node/nub, which will turn into your aerial root.

-Rather than putting your stem into a vase of water – like in the above instructions for propagating your monstera plants from cuttings – wrap the bottom of the stem with some moist sphagnum moss.
+Rather than putting your monstera’s stem into a vase of water – like in the above instructions for propagating your swiss cheese plants from cuttings – wrap the bottom of the stem with some moist sphagnum moss.

 Read more: 17 indoor plants you can’t kill (so easily)

-Place the stem and moss in the sandwich bag and secure it with your tie or elastic band to mist your monstera.
+Place the stem and moss of your swiss cheese plant into the sandwich bag and secure the bag it with your tie or elastic band to mist your monstera.